 “What is the optimal rep scheme, what rep speed should I aim for, what bench press technique…?”

 5×5, 5/3/1 or 123?
 It doesn’t matter.
-Once you understand the principles behind your body’s adaptive processes, you won’t be confined to formulas or doctrines.
-Use the numbers above as guidelines but don’t let them consume you.
+Once you understand the principles behind your body’s adaptational processes, you won’t be confined to formulas or doctrines.
+Use the numbers above as guidelines but don’t be tied down by them.
 Always be open to experiment and learn.

 Your rest and recovery will make or break you